TooTallNate/node-icy/README.md

 `request()` convenience function.
-Similar to node core's [`http.request()`](http://nodejs.org/docs/latest/api/http.html#http_http_request_options_callback), except it returns an `icecast.Client` instance.
+Similar to node core's [`http.request()`](http://nodejs.org/docs/latest/api/http.html#http_http_request_options_callback), except it returns an `icy.Client` instance.

 ## get()

 `get()` convenience function.
-Similar to node core's [`http.get()`](http://nodejs.org/docs/latest/api/http.html#http_http_get_options_callback), except it returns an `icecast.Client` instance with `.end()` called on it and no request body written to it (the most common scenario).
+Similar to node core's [`http.get()`](http://nodejs.org/docs/latest/api/http.html#http_http_get_options_callback), except it returns an `icy.Client` instance with `.end()` called on it and no request body written to it (the most common scenario).

 ## Reader()

-Icecast stream reader.
+ICY stream reader.
 This is a duplex stream that emits "metadata" events in addition to stripping out the metadata itself from the output data.
 The result is clean (audio and/or video) data coming out of the stream.